tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/03-20-configuring-runtime.md

 ## Application Name
-The name of the `Application` is used as a key within the Application Connector module and has special requirements:
+The name of the Application is used as a key within the Application Connector module and has the following special requirements:

 ### Uniqueness